There are a lot of excellent benefits to having central heating with a gas boiler, still, now and then, you’re quite likely to come across a problem.

 - The source of the gas may be halted by a thermocouple that is broken.

-If you do find something that you think could be a problem then you really should call your local heating technician to investigate and if called for repair even before you make an attempt to relight the pilot light.
+If you do see something that you think could be a problem then you really should call your local gas technician to investigate and if called for repair even before you make an attempt to relight the pilot light.

 5. Boiler Has Low Pressure